 You can exploit this vulnerability to your advantage while protecting your hands from serious damage at the same time.

-When standing up and facing off, the liver is pretty well guarded from punches but when the angle of attack changes or an opportunity presents itself, don’t hesitate!
+When standing up and facing off, the liver is pretty well guarded against punches but when the angle of attack changes or an opportunity presents itself, don’t hesitate!

 Keeping Your Hands Intact While Punching Someone